hikeventures/hikeventures.github.io/_posts/articles/how-to/2014-11-15-layering-clothing-for-packrafting.markdown

 layout: post
 ---

 Layering your clothing properly is also important when going packrafting.
-In this blog post I am going to give you an overview over my clothing layering system mainly for spring and autumn. {% include disclaimer.html %}
+In this blog post I am going to give you an overview over my clothing layering system mainly for spring and autumn.

 <br><br>
 <a href="https://www.flickr.com/photos/90204224@N07/15791886561" title="Layering Clothing for Packrafting - Icebreaker Anatomic Brief - Anfibio Packsuit - Smartwool Socks"><img src="https://c2.staticflickr.com/6/5604/15791886561_17a9a75924_b.jpg" width="1024" height="683" alt="Layering Clothing for Packrafting"></a>